WesleyBryie/ChumBucket/wiki/megathread/music.md

 * **[Semi-Private]** [en.metal-tracker.com](https://en.metal-tracker.com/) - A very nice tracker for metal music.

-* [jpopsuki.eu](https://jpopsuki.eu/) - Music tracker for various types of music such as Japenese, Korean, Chinese, Thai, etc
+* [jpopsuki.eu](https://jpopsuki.eu/) - Aka JPS.
+Music tracker for various types of music such as Japenese, Korean, Chinese, Thai, etc

+* [animebytes.tv](https://animebytes.tv/) - Aka AB.
+Anime OSTs

-* [Redacted.ch (RED)](https://redacted.ch/) [FLAC /mp3] - Best music private tracker.
+* [Redacted.ch](https://redacted.ch/) - Aka RED.
+FLAC, mp3, m4a.
+Best music private tracker.
 One of the harder trackers to maintain ratio on.

-* [Orpheus.network](https://orpheus.network/) [FLAC/mp3] - 2nd best music private tracker, after RED.
+* [Orpheus.network](https://orpheus.network/) -  Aka OPS.
+FLAC, mp3, m4a.
+Second best music private tracker, after RED.
 Much easier ratio economy compared to RED.
 In addition, there is a thread where you can request any torrent available on RED, without putting a request.
 This provides full access to RED without the hard economy.
 It is highly beneficial to have accounts on both trackers.

 &nbsp;